Blooming Irises, The Last Reminder of a Village That Was

 Photo: One of only three small clumps of irises that were a little off colored.
 They appeared to have more of the red I. fulva color.

 It makes sense that the I. vinicolor would have been the iris of choice for people in Fazendeville to grow.
-If there are tens of thousands light blue colored I. giganticaerulea irises blooming along the roads in Chalmette and the red I. fulva along the Mississippi River batture nearby, you would have collected the more harder to find wine colored I. vinicolor iris to plant into your garden back in the first half of the 20th century.
+If there are tens of thousands of light blue colored I. giganticaerulea irises blooming along the roads in Chalmette and the red I. fulva along the Mississippi River batture nearby, you would have collected the more challenging to find wine-colored I. vinicolor iris to plant into your garden back in the first half of the 20th century.
 Fazendeville was located in a section of Chalmette where the distance separating the cypress swamps to the north holding the I. giganticaerulea iris and the Mississippi River batture holding I. fulva is the narrowest.
-There were likely at least a few I. vinicolor irises growing in the area as a result of the two cross-pollenating.
+There were likely at least a few I. vinicolor irises growing in the area as a result of the two cross-pollinating.